 - No student is regarded as an Exchange Student until officially accepted by a Rotary club and family overseas.

-- N.B.
-The STEP timeline is shorter with application preparation and interviews to allow time for overseas countries to process applications.
+- Note: The STEP timeline is shorter with application preparation and interviews to allow time for overseas countries to process applications.